rodneyshupe/Cookbook/Recipes/Sauces/CreamyRedPepperPastaSauce.rst

 Sauce
 ^^^^^

-1. Preheat a large saute pan, add a few tablespoons of olive oil and then get the onions in first to get them going.
-Season with salt and once softened and begins to turn translucent, add the peppers.
-Cook for a few minutes until the onions are fully translucent and soft and starting to brown slightly.
+1. Preheat a large saute pan, add a few tablespoons of olive oil and get the onions in first.
+Season with salt and cook until they soften and begin to turn translucent, then add the peppers.
+Cook until the onions are fully translucent and soft and starting to brown slightly, a few minutes.
-2. Add the garlic, chili flake, Calabrian chilis and cook until the garlic softens and begins to slightly brown around the edges.
+2. Add the garlic, chili flake, and Calabrian chilis and cook until the garlic softens and begins to brown slightly around the edges.
-3. Add two tablespoons of tomato paste and then incorporate that into the vegetables and cook for 2-3 minutes.
+3. Stir in two tablespoons of tomato paste, incorporate it into the vegetables, and cook for 2-3 minutes.
-4. Add cream, lower the heat to medium and cook for about 5 minutes or until the cream has thickened.
-Let cool slightly and then blend until smooth.
+4. Add the cream, lower the heat to medium, and cook until the cream has thickened, about 5 minutes.
+Let cool slightly, then blend until smooth.

 Serving
 ^^^^^^^

-1. Get a pot of salted water up to a boil add 1 pound pasta (tube based basta works best here such as Cavatappi, Penne or Rigatoni) to the water and start to cook the pasta.
+1. Bring a pot of salted water to a boil and add 1 pound pasta (tube-based pasta works best here, such as Cavatappi, Penne, or Rigatoni), then start cooking the pasta.
-2. Add the sauce back to the pan and get it on a lower heat until the pasta is cooked.
+2. Add the sauce back to the pan over low heat until the pasta is cooked.
    Slowly melt in a tablespoon of cold butter and adjust the seasoning before adding the pasta.
-3. 1-2 minutes before the pasta is perfectly cooked, add it to the sauce with a tablespoon or two of the pasta water, marry the sauce and the pasta until the pasta becomes perfectly al dente.
+3. Add the pasta to the sauce 1-2 minutes before it is perfectly cooked, along with a tablespoon or two of the pasta water, and marry the sauce and pasta until the pasta becomes perfectly al dente.
-4. Turn the heat off, toss in some pecorino Romano until creamy and thickened and then plate with a bit more pecorino cheese and enjoy.
+4. Turn the heat off and toss in some pecorino Romano until creamy and thickened, then plate with a bit more pecorino cheese and enjoy.